 What matters most to me is that I no longer live in a state of daily discomfort.
 I enjoy food again.
 I can live my life.
 My ‘normal’ may be different than yours, or even different than what mine was when I was younger, but I’m no longer sick and I’ve reached a far better outcome than I ever could have imagined.
 I’m so proud and thankful to be where I am today.

-If you’re interested in diving deeper into this subject for your own gut health, we cover all the specific strategies and foods for supporting and improving digestion in The Digestive Reset Program, a 4-week self-paced online course I designed to help you reset and revive your gut.
+If you’re interested in diving deeper into this subject for your own gut health, we cover all the specific strategies and foods for supporting and improving digestion in The Digestive Wellness Program, a 4-week self-paced online course I designed to help you reset and revive your gut.

 The body is resilient, I can tell you that.
 No matter what health problem you’re facing, know that there are answers and there is light at the end of the tunnel.